vhbit/capnproto-rust/_posts/2013-11-16-benchmark.md

 ---
 layout: post
-title: this is a test post
+title: Cap'n Proto for Rust is pretty fast
 ---

 # this post has no content